-The annual accounts were authorised for issue on 23 September 2020.
+The annual accounts were authorised for issue on 15 July 2020.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
 The COVID-19 pandemic has had a substantial impact on the Council's service delivery and financial sustainability.
-There has been a material impact on the Council's investments as a result of COVID-19, reducing to a value of £314m at 31 March 2020 before recovering to £374m at the end of June 2020.
-Further details of the impact of COVID-19 including the additional costs associated with the pandemic response are detailed within the Management Commentary at page 18.
+There has been a material impact on the Council's investments as a result of COVID-19, reducing to a value of £314m at 31 March 2020 before recovering to £360m at the end of May 2020.
+Further details of this impact are detailed within the Management Commentary.